Upgrading the application

 $ cd $SCHEDULER_DIR

-$ sudo service nginx stop
+$ sudo systemctl stop puma

 [sudo] password for scheduler: